r-quantities/constants/cran-comments.md

 ## Downstream dependencies

-There are currently no downstream dependencies for this package.
+There are no downstream dependencies for this package.